 Our review concentrated on four major statistical software options (R, SAS, SPSS, and Minitab) but also includes a list of criteria by which all statistical software can be judged.
 Take a read of the article by visiting the journal's page at JSS Volume 58, Software Review 1.

 In its base form, R is perhaps unique in that it can be installed and used without any modification.
 There are ways to improve the experience of the blind user, such as using the terminal window instead of the GUI-based R console under some operating systems.
-I have made some short audio recordings about the use of R under Windows XP and Windows 7.
-Find links to these MP3 files at the bottom of the page.

 The use of commands as the standard way of operating means that the blind user works the same way as any sighted user.
 Note however that many R users are using new front ends (detailed below) to enhance their effectiveness.
 In general these are not useful for blind users.